Candidates Debate

 b.
 In addition, they will take a part in that competition.

 c.
 As a matter of fact, I have lost the chance.
-As the consequences, he has to finish the work tonight.
+As the consequences, he has

 4. Continuatives